ItxRakx/Data-Science-BWT-G1-Muhammad-Rehan/README.md

 Data Science ByteWise Fellowship Tasks
-Hi, my name is Muhammad Rehan.This repository serves as a platform where I will be uploading my Data Science ByteWise Fellowship tasks for every week.
+Hi,my name is Muhammad Rehan.This repository serves as a platform where I will be uploading my Data Science ByteWise Fellowship tasks for every week.

 WEEKLY TASKS - 1